-3.3.2.2 Cliff Swallow
+3.3.2.1 Cliff Swallow

-Copco No. 1, Copco No. 2, and Iron Gate and their dam crest facilities have known, or have the potential for, cliff swallow nests.
-The Renewal Corporation will survey these facilities between October of Year 1 and February of Year 2 (i.e., non-nesting season) prior to the removal of the dam crest facilities and remove, to the extent practicable and safe for the staff attempting the removal, all unoccupied nests from structures planned for modification or removal.
+The J.C.
+Boyle dam crest facilities have known, or have the potential for, cliff swallow nests.
+A DB will survey these facilities between October of Year 1 and February of Year 2 (i.e., nonnesting season) prior to the removal of the J.C.
+Boyle dam crest facilities and remove, to the extent practicable and safe for the staff attempting the removal, all unoccupied nests from structures that are scheduled to be modified or removed.
 The purpose of removing nests is to decrease the likelihood that cliff swallows will return to, or reuse, nests on the structures that are scheduled to be modified or removed.
-While Cliff swallows are known to use bridges for nesting habitat, the proposed bridge improvement activities are not anticipated to significantly impact nesting behavior.
-Therefore, the Renewal Corporation does not expect to remove nests from the bridges scheduled for improvement.

-3.3.2.3 Willow Flycatcher
+3.3.2.2 Willow Flycatcher